UPC/ravada/docs/index.rst

 Welcome to Ravada VDI documentation
 ===================================

-The chances are you're here because you've been searching for free Virtual Desktop Infrastructure (VDI) documentation.
+The chances are you're here because you've been searching for free Virtual Desktop Infrastructure (`VDI`_) documentation.
 Whether it is a large or a small project, you can start with VDI and see its benefits right away!
-We assume you do want to start your VDI project as quickly as possible.
+We assume you do want to start your `VDI`_ project as quickly as possible.
 Therefore, RAVADA VDI is the perfect software for you!

 `Ravada VDI`_ is a free and open-source project that allows users to connect to a virtual desktop.
-So it is a VDI broker.
+So it is a `VDI`_ `broker`_.

 Ravada delivers
 ---------------

-By following the documentation and editing some configuration files, you'll be able to deploy a VM within minutes.
+By following the documentation `and editing some configuration files, you'll be able to deploy a VM within minutes.

 Who is Ravada meant for?
 ------------------------

 Ravada is meant for sysadmins who have some background in GNU/Linux, and want to deploy a VDI project.

-.. note:: Get started with VDI, without reinventing the wheel.
+.. note:: Get started with `VDI`_, without reinventing the wheel.

 We have written some documentation and hosted it on `Read the Docs`_ for you.
 This documentation is *on-going*, so if there is something you think is missing, don't hesitate and drop us a line!
 In the